AZUSA — An argument between neighbors drinking together at an Azusa apartment complex escalated to a stabbing late Saturday, authorities said.

 Detectives from the sheriff’s Temple Station are handling the investigation.

-The shooting was reported about 4:50 a.m. in the 1800 block of Charlemont Avenue, Los Angeles County sheriff’s Lt.
-Robert Craton said.
+The shooting took place about 7:30 p.m. at the park, 13000 Clarkdale Avenue, Los Angeles County sheriff’s Lt.
+Jason Skeen said.

 Three male victims, described as two juveniles and an adult, suffered “very minor” injuries from the shotgun blast, Skeen said.
 It was unclear what type of shot the shotgun they were attacked with had been loaded with.